pagopa/pn-frontend/README.md

 These tools allow to handle a monorepo with multiple webapps which share common components.
 The content of monorepo is:

-- packages/pn-commons component-library for Piattaforma Notifiche
+- packages/pn-commons component-library for SEND
 - packages/pn-validator utility library to perform validation tasks on custom schemas
 - packages/pn-pa-webapp app for public administration
 - packages/pn-personafisica-webapp app for citizens
 - packages/pn-personafisica-login login section for citizen app
-- packages/pn-landing-webapp landing site for Piattaforma Notifiche
+- packages/pn-landing-webapp landing site for SEND

 https://medium.com/geekculture/setting-up-monorepo-with-create-react-app-cb2cfa763b96